ITALY TOUR: ROME IN A DAY (OR TWO)

 The church, since the early 7th century, is called Basilica di Santa Maria ad Martyres but everyone calls it the Pantheon, after the worship of the dozen Greco-Roman gods there 2,000 years ago.
 It’s near the modern Senate building.
 I’ve been here over half a dozen times; it’s gobsmacking.

 The rotunda is under a coffered concrete dome, with an oculus at the top to let the sacrificial smoke/incense out.
 And yes, when it rains, some rain falls on the floor.
-The dome is one meter different in diameter than that of St Peter’s.
+The dome is one and a half meters larger in diameter than that of St Peter’s.

 There is a nice square in front of the Pantheon; it’s worth catching your breath there.
 There are coffee shops and gelateria, starring Nutella.
 Try the sorbetto limone (lemon sorbet).